Orca: Fish

 In New Zealand, sharks and rays appear to be important prey, including eagle rays, long-tail and short-tail stingrays, common threshers, smooth hammerheads, blue sharks, basking sharks, and shortfin makos.
 With sharks, orcas may herd them to the surface and strike them with their tail flukes, while bottom-dwelling rays are cornered, pinned to the ground and taken to the surface.
-In other parts of the world, orcas have preyed on broadnose sevengill sharks, small whale sharks and even great white sharks.
+In other parts of the world, orcas have preyed on broadnose sevengill sharks, whale sharks, and even great white sharks.
 Competition between orcas and white sharks is probable in regions where their diets overlap.
 The arrival of orcas in an area can cause white sharks to flee and forage elsewhere.
 Orcas appear to target the liver of sharks.